Investment Banking from a Military Background: Transition Guide

 Highlighting Transferable Skills

-Structure your resume and interview responses around skills that directly transfer to banking:
+Structure your resume and interview responses around skills that directly transfer to banking.
+Each bullet point on your resume should connect a military accomplishment to a banking-relevant competency.

 Leadership: Describe specific situations where you led teams, made difficult decisions, and achieved results.
-Quantify team size, project scope, and outcomes.
+Quantify team size, project scope, and outcomes whenever possible.

 Problem-solving: Provide examples of complex problems you analyzed and solved.
-Banking interviewers want evidence of analytical thinking and creative solutions.
+Banking interviewers want evidence of analytical thinking and creative solutions to ambiguous challenges.

 Project management: Military operations involve coordinating multiple workstreams toward deadlines.
-Frame this experience in terms that apply to managing deal processes.
+Frame this experience in terms that apply to managing deal processes, where coordinating legal, financial, and strategic workstreams simultaneously is the norm.

 Communication: Highlight experience briefing senior leaders, writing reports, and communicating complex information clearly.
-Banking requires constant communication with clients and colleagues.
+Banking requires constant communication with clients and colleagues at all levels.

 Performing under pressure: Banking's demanding hours and high-stakes work mirror military operating environments.
-Your ability to function effectively when fatigued or stressed is directly relevant.
+Your ability to function effectively when fatigued or stressed is directly relevant and genuinely differentiating.

 Addressing the "Why Banking?"
 Question

-- Showing that you have researched the transition thoughtfully rather than pursuing banking simply because it is prestigious
+Show that you have researched the transition thoughtfully rather than pursuing banking simply because it is prestigious.
+The strongest veteran candidates connect their military purpose and mission orientation to the collaborative, high-impact nature of deal work.

-For detailed guidance, see our guide on why investment banking answer examples.
+For detailed guidance on crafting this answer, see our guide on why investment banking answer examples.

 Building Your Candidacy